 In order to achieve such a layered display (Figure 1) whose layers come from autonomous, heterogeneous data resources provided by various virtual organizations, the domain-specific common data models, standard service functionalities and interfaces need to be described and widely adopted.
-There are two well-known and accepted standards bodies in the GIS domain aiming at these goals.
-These are Open Geospatial Consortium ("OGC," 1994) and the Technical Committee tasked by the International Standards Organization (ISO/TC211).
-The standards bodies' aims are to make the geographic information and services neutral and available across any network, application, or platform by defining common data models and online service descriptions.
+There are two well-known and accepted standard bodies in GIS domain aiming these goals.
+These are Open Geospatial Consortium ("The Open Geospatial Consortium, Inc (OGC)," 1994) and the Technical Committee tasked by the International Standards Organization (ISO/TC211).
+These standard bodies' aims are to make the geographic information and services neutral and available across any network, application, or platform by defining common data models and online service descriptions.

-The standards bodies specify methods, tools and services for data management, accessing, processing, analyzing, presenting and transferring such data in digital/electronic form between different users and systems.
-ISO/TC211 defines a high-level data model for public sectors, such as governments, federal agencies, and professional organizations (Peng & Tsou, 2003).
+The standard bodies specify methods, tools and services for data management, accessing, processing, analyzing, presenting and transferring such data in digital/electronic form between different users and systems.
+ISO/TC211 defines a high-level data model for the public sector, such as governments, federal agencies, and professional organizations (Peng & Tsou, 2003).
 On the other hand, OGC is interested in developing both abstract definitions of Open GIS frameworks and technical implementation details of data models and to a lesser extent services.
-They are compatible with each other. ("JAG," 1999)
+They are both compatible with each other. ("Joint Advisory Group (JAG)," 1999)